 Maybe it’s finally time to clean out the closets.
 Or, perhaps you’re ready to start that small business and need a place to store your inventory.
 Whatever the reason, you want extra storage.
 You may assume you need to rent a storage unit, but have you considered renting a storage locker unit instead?

 Never heard of locker storage?
 Many self-storage companies, including Price Self Storage, offer them.
-This article will give you the lowdown on storage lockers vs. units.
+This article will give you the lowdown on storage lockers vs. storage units.

 When you think of the word “locker,” you might imagine the rows of lockers in your high school or at your local gym.
 In the storage world, storage locker units range in size and can be much larger than what you would find at a gym or school.

-Like a typical storage unit, storage lockers are used to … well, store your extra possessions.
+Like a typical storage unit, lockers are used to … well, store your extra possessions.
 The main difference is their smaller size.
 In many facilities, locker units are stacked, so you might need to bend down or use a provided rolling ladder to access the items in your unit.

 Most storage units include roll-up doors for more effortless loading and unloading.
 Depending on the type of unit you rent, they may offer drive-up access, first-floor access, or second-floor access.
 For second-floor units, you’ll need to take the stairs or an elevator to reach your unit.